Rules of the

 4.12 All claims for League points by default must be made by email or in writing to the General Secretary and the Fixture Secretary and be received by them not later than seven days following the date on which the match should have been played.

-4.13 Where walkovers have been credited to any of the teams involved in the top positions in the league and 10 sets or less separate these positions, the Executive Committee shall review the situation of matches won, lost and drawn with or without walkovers and at its discretion, shall decide the final positions, including if necessary a play off between the teams involved.
+4.13 Where walkovers have been credited to any of the teams involved in the top positions in the league and 30 points or less separate these positions, the Executive Committee shall review the situation of matches won, lost and drawn with or without walkovers and, at its discretion, shall decide the final positions, including if necessary a play off between the teams involved.

 4.14 No player may play a LSATTL match for more than 1 team each evening.